yuriisekretar/yuriisekretar.github.io/_posts/2017-06-19-Project-management-with-GitHub.md

 Project management is not always simple task for software developer.
 Developers used to a solutions built for them.
 But if such tool can combine hosting and reviewing code, managing projects, and building software in a teams - it will make road to successful project easier.

 Integrated project management was introduced by GitHub and basic functionality covered in the [GitHub documentation](https://help.github.com/categories/managing-your-work-on-github/).
-However, there are many ways to organize your work especially when multiple projects and repositories involved.
+However, there are few tricks to organize your work especially when multiple projects and repositories involved.

 ## Adding an email address to your account